MercierCharles/MercierCharles.github.io/research.md

 Constructive disagreement is healthy; toxicity is not.
 Research (from the original paper) suggests that even mildly negative crossposts can produce mini-echo chambers in the comment section.

 So simply encouraging “idea exchange” isn’t enough.

-* Linguistic profiling reveals strong thematic and emotional signatures across posts.
+Linguistic profiling reveals strong thematic and emotional signatures across posts.
-* Comment-level sentiment (e.g., VADER, LIWC) identifies the degree of hostility in negative crossposts.
+Comment-level sentiment (e.g., VADER, LIWC) identifies the degree of hostility in negative crossposts.

+We should use these two to figure out what pairs of subreddit/cluster interactions are toxic and what aren't.
 ### Graphs

 - **Graph 6 — Emotional profile of positive vs negative posts**
 - **Graph 7 — Stylistic profile of positive vs negative posts**
 - **Graph 8 — Emotional + stylistic signatures by community cluster**

 We use Graphs 6 and 7 to identify which emotional or stylistic features distinguish constructive disagreements from toxic ones, helping determine which types of interactions should be encouraged vs limited.
+Ideally we end up with a couple of subreddits that perhaps need more moderation.

+## 5. Manual moderation

+Leading in from the previous point, let us take the top 1 or two clusters in terms of negativety and check how negative they are.
+We can state that certain clusters, due to the amount of hostility in crossposts, require manual moderation.
+We aim to figure out what those clusters are.

+(Note, the clusters we pick can be relatively arbritrary, we can just state that due to a certain shared feature such as a high emotional characteristic or volume of crossposts they need more moderation.
+The feature just need to be quantitative)

 ---